physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/pupil-module.md

     title= page.title
     id="artifacts"
     no_shadow = true
-    caption="
-    Raw pupil diameter data showing the different kinds of artifacts that are targeted by the raw data filter presented in this paper.
+    caption="Raw pupil diameter data showing the different kinds of artifacts that are targeted by the raw data filter presented in this paper.
 The invalid samples targeted for rejection are shown circled.
 A. Certain artifacts, especially those caused by blinks, are characterized by large inter-sample changes in pupil size; i.e., disproportionately large dilation speeds, as visualized by the arrows.
 Additionally, the edges of eye-blink gaps may show slopes caused by the onset of eyelid occlusion.
 B. Outlying clusters of erroneous data-points can be identified by their abnormally large deviation from a smooth trend-line (solid black line).
-C. Small islands of spurious samples can be identified by their temporal isolation from other samples, as visualized by the horizontal arrows.
+C. Small islands of spurious samples can be identified by their temporal isolation from other samples, as visualized by the horizontal arrows." %}
-    " %}

 ### Removing Dilation-Speed Outliers and Edge-Artifacts ###
 Dilation speed outliers are samples that feature a disproportionately large absolute pupil size change relative to their adjacent samples.
 Because the changes between samples due to actual pupil dilation and constriction are generally less than those resulting from artifacts, such as system errors or blinks, detecting outliers in these changes is an effective way of spotting and rejecting invalid samples.